pingidentity/pingidentity-devops-getting-started/docs/server-profiles/LOCAL-WORKSPACE.md

 └── work
 ```

+### /opt/in
-/opt/in - a Ping Identity container will look in this directory for any provided server-profile structures or other relevant files.
+A Ping Identity container will look in this directory for any provided server-profile structures or other relevant files.
 This is in contrast to a server-profile provided via Github URL in an environment variable.

-How to use these directories:
+## How to Use:
-these directories are usefule for building and working with local server-profiles. /opt/in is especially valuable if  you do not want your containers to reach out to the public github.
+These directories are useful for building and working with local server-profiles. `/opt/in` is especially valuable if you do not want your containers to reach out to Github.
 Here is an example:
 1. start with a vanilla PingFederate and bind-mount /opt/out to local directory:
 ```shell
 docker run \